 Let me start this section off with a disclaimer.
 Some vehicles make it difficult to replace an air filter or cabin filter.
 Maybe this is to keep the dealership service department going.
 Nevertheless, I decided to include replacing the filters on this list of three clean DIY auto repairs.
 I did so because of the frequency of maintenance.
 Everyone should be comfortable with replacing them on their own cars and aware of their maintenance intervals.

 I’ll use my own vehicle as an average level of difficulty example.
-My automobile is powered by the 330 Horsepower 3.7 L Nissan V-6 engine.
+They power my automobile with the 330 Horsepower 3.7 L Nissan V-6 engine.
 The two separate engine air filters are easy to service.
 They use spring clips to hold down the top of the air filter housing.
 When you snap the clip open the top tilts up and allows easy replacement of the filters.
 The procedure and the replacement part numbers are covered in the owner’s manual.

-The cabin filter isn’t covered in the owner’s manual and requires a little more do-it-yourself skills to accomplish replacement.
-If you have a repair manual, you can always use that for reference.
+They fail to cover the cabin filter in the owner’s manual.
+Often it requires a little more do-it-yourself skills to accomplish replacement.
+If you own a repair manual, you can always use that for reference.
 On my model Nissan it’s necessary to remove the glove box to gain access to the heater case.
 As smart as I am, I didn’t see how the glove box came off at first.
 I went on YouTube and found about 20 videos showing detailed steps on how to remove the glove box.
 Basically, it’s just snaps in place and that’s why I didn’t see any retainers.